NASA-Planetary-Science/sbpy/docs/sbpy/photometry.rst

   >>> M = sun.observe(bp, unit=u.ABmag)
   >>> print(M)    # doctest: +FLOAT_CMP
   -26.92867974339493 mag(AB)

-The list of available bandpasses and their sources may be found in the `~sbpy.photometry.bandpass` documentation.

 For other bandpasses, obtain the photon-counting relative spectral response curves as a two-column file.
 If the first column is wavelength in Angstroms, and the second is the response, then read the file with: